Server data from the Official MCP Registry

 }

-MCP: Add Serverpostgres-mcp or edelciomolinamcp.json automaticallyπ‘ You can also open the MCP Servers panel via the Copilot chat icon β Manage MCP Servers to browse, enable, or disable servers at any time.
+MCP: Add Serverpostgres-mcp or edelciomolinamcp.json automaticallyπ‘ You can also open the MCP Servers panel via Copilot chat icon β Manage MCP Servers to browse, enable, or disable servers at any time.

 "servers": {